lxd98/Giraffe_documentation/docs/source/index.rst

 depth renormalization
 ---------------------

-Here, we provide a solution for renormalizing the sequencing depth based on the given GC content scale due to unsuitable GC scale.
+Here, we provide a solution for renormalizing the sequencing depth based on the given GC content scale due to an unsuitable GC scale.

 .. code:: shell

-   # Here, we seclected the bins within 30% to 60% GC content to renomalization in our demo data.
+   # Here, we selected the bins within 30% to 60% GC content to renormalization in our demo data.
-   # the scale of GC content depends on the bin number distribution and it should include most of bins (> 95% or higher)
+   # The scale of GC content depends on the bin number distribution and it should include most bins (> 95% or higher)
    renormalization_sequencing_bias -i R941_relationship_raw.txt -l 30 -r 60 -o renorm.txt

 We also provide the script to plot the figure with re-normalized data.